tdwg/website/content/pages/community/bdq/tg-4/index.md

 ---
 title: Vocabularies
-summary: The detailed goals and expected outcomes for the Vocabularies Task Group (TG4), as well as the steps to produce them are described here.
+summary: The Vocabularies Task Group (TG4) of the Biodiversity Data Quality Interest Group is exploring the approaches and technologies TDWG might use to manage vocabularies of data terms and values.
 cover_image:
 cover_image_by:
 cover_image_ref: